acuaroo/acuaroo/README.md

 Hey, I'm Milan.

 - I'm a web dev who's also interested in machine learning
-- Mainly work in Python, ReactJS, & Lua
+- Mainly work in Python, Java, ReactJS, & Lua
-- Currently learning Rust & Java
+- Currently learning Rust

 Full [portfolio](https://www.acuaro.dev/) if you wanna see some cool stuff I've made :)